canibanoglu/tango_with_django_book/chapters/css_intro.rst

 ....................
 *Relative positioning* can be used if you required a greater degree of control over where elements are positioned on your webpage.
 As the name may suggest to you, relative positioning allows you to position an element *relative to where it would otherwise be located.* We make use of relative positioning with the ``position: relative;`` property and value pairing.
 However, that's only part of the story.

 Let's explain how this works.
-Consider our previous example where two ``<span>`` elements are sitting either side of their container.
-One is floated to the right, the other is sitting naturally on the left-hand side.
+Consider our previous example where two ``<span>`` elements are sitting within their container.

 .. code-block:: html